 - Winger confirmed to Jake Fischer of The Stein Line (subscription required) that he’s willing to listen to offers for the No. 1 pick.
 Winger said winning the lottery is “not a savior moment” and he views this year’s selection as another piece to the puzzle on top of several years of productive draft picks and the mid-season trades that brought in Trae Young and Anthony Davis.
 Jazz president Austin Ainge also expressed a willingness to deal, telling Fischer, “We’re open.
 We’ll always listen.”

-- Fischer tabs the Nets as the biggest loser in the lottery as they fell from third to sixth and likely have no path to land one of the elite four prospects.
+- Fischer tabs the Nets as the biggest loser in the lottery as they fell from third to sixth and likely have no path to land one of the consensus top four prospects.
 Brooklyn has a lot of future draft assets to offer in a trade, and general manager Sean Marks promised “to look at everything” in an effort to move up, but team officials throughout the league are skeptical that anyone would be willing to trade all the way down to No. 6.
-Any movement, Fischer adds, will probably be a “shuffling” of the top four teams.
+Any movement at the top, Fischer adds, will probably be a “shuffling” of the top four teams.

 - Mike Vorkunov of The Athletic hears the same message, with one high-ranking team official telling him, “A team in the top four would be stupid to trade out.”
 Several team executives tell Vorkunov that Peterson isn’t a lock for the second pick, assuming Dybantsa is the first name off the board.
 Some teams would consider taking Boozer or Caleb Wilson ahead of the Kansas guard.